alwz1/disaster_response_pipelines/README.md

 The text_pipeline and the custom transformers need to be processed in parallel.
 FeatureUnion from sklearn is used to achieve this goal.
 The rest of the ML pipeline includes a normalizer since the values for text lengths can be much larger than the values for other features,  and  XGBClassifier.
 Hyperparameters tuning with grid search was also performed.
+Instructions on how to run the app can be found

+#### App
+A web app is developed where an emergency worker can input a new message and get classification results in several categories.
 ### Licensing, Authors, Acknowledgements<a name="licensing"></a>